Enhancing Unsupervised Anomaly Detection with Score-Guided Network

 To intuitively understand the anomaly detection results, we utilize t-SNE for dimensionality reduction and visualize the seven datasets in 2D space, as shown in Figure~\ref{fig:sne}.
-Data samples are colored with their true labels or anomaly scores generated by our SG-AE and RDP, which performs best among the baselines.
+Data samples are colored with their true labels or anomaly scores generated by our SG-AE, RDP and ECOD.
+RDP and ECOD perform the best two among the baselines.
 The light color indicates these samples can not be easily distinguished as normal or abnormal data.
 One can select different thresholds to identify the abnormal samples, according to the datasets and needs.
-In Figure~\ref{fig:sne}, we observe that t-SNE can well segregate the anomalies in the 2D space on half of the datasets, and SG-AE presents more similar segregation to the ground truth than RDP, especially on \textit{bcsc} and \textit{intrusion}.
+In Figure~\ref{fig:sne}, we observe that t-SNE can well segregate the anomalies in the 2D space on half of the datasets, and SG-AE presents more similar segregation to the ground truth than RDP and ECOD, especially on, \textit{attack}, \textit{bcsc} and \textit{intrusion}.
 These results are consistent with the results in Table~\ref{tab:performance}, reflecting the anomaly detection capabilities of SG-AE.
 We also notice that the anomalies are not segregated well on \textit{diabetic} and \textit{donor}, indicating the challenge of anomaly detection.